Please refer to the section on Financial Aid for more information, or address specific questions to the Office of Financial Aid.

 Loss of Financial Aid Eligibility

 If you do not attain the required cumulative GPA, credit completion ratio, or pace of completion, you will lose eligibility for financial aid.
-While failing to meet any/all SAP requirements, you are not eligible for most financial aid programs (the exceptions include private loan programs that do not require a stipulation of meeting Satisfactory Academic Progress and outside assistance not subject to SAP).
+If you fail to meet any/all SAP requirements, you are not eligible for most financial aid programs (the exceptions include private loan programs that do not require a stipulation of meeting Satisfactory Academic Progress and outside assistance not subject to SAP).
 You may attend the university, at your own expense, until you obtain the cumulative GPA and cumulative credit completion requirement.
 To regain financial aid eligibility your record must reflect that you have met these requirements.
 If you failed to meet these standards due to unusual circumstances, you have the right to appeal by contacting the Office of Student Financial Services as outlined in the notification you will receive at that time.

 Repeat course credits earned are averaged into the cumulative grade point averages; however, credit hours are counted only once toward graduation requirement, but both attempts toward the percent of completion calculation.
 Credit hours in which a “CR” has been earned count toward total graduation requirements but are not used in the computation of grade point averages.
 Non-credit hours for which a “NC” has been earned are not used in the computation of grade point averages.
 Audit classes (AU) do not constitute hours attempted or completed.